 - Security Division: In the coming year, continue to assist with the installation state-of-the-art video surveillance systems for monitoring our high value Town locations.
-Continue the development of the Park Ranger position. - Park Ranger Division: To further develop the Park Ranger Division and increase town-wide shift coverage. - Code Enforcement: Anticipating the accountability for specific geographic areas by code enforcement personnel resulting in a more proactive approach to code issues within the assigned areas. - Special Services: Complete the installation of the multi-space, street parking meters throughout the village and to successfully launch the mobile device payment solution app. - Animal Control: Continue with the successful dog rehabilitation programs to promote successful, permanent adoptions.
+Continue the development of the Park Ranger position. - Code Enforcement: Anticipating the accountability for specific geographic areas by code enforcement personnel resulting in a more proactive approach to code issues within the assigned areas. - Special Services: Complete the installation of the multi-space, street parking meters throughout the village and to successfully launch the mobile device payment solution app. - Animal Control: Continue with the successful dog rehabilitation programs to promote successful, permanent adoptions.
 Further assist with the development for construction of the new animal shelter facility.